Empire Neuropsychological Services, PLLC

 Please see the Forms page on this website to download the intake paperwork.
 A checklist of forms is found in the welcome letter there.

-• Report cards (please ask the school for copies of the current and previous year's reports, at a minimum)
+- Report cards (please ask the school for copies of the current and previous year's reports, at a minimum)

 What do I expect on the day of testing?

 The testing itself is similar to activities students complete at school and consists of answering questions, solving puzzles and riddles, working with hands-on materials, and marking answer sheets.
-Younger children are rewarded with stickers and prizes and every effort is made by Dr. Cohen to help participants of all ages feel comfortable, encouraged, and engaged in th
+Younger children are rewarded with stickers and prizes and every effort is made by Dr. Cohen to help participants of all ages feel comfortable, encouraged, and engaged in the process.